A Charitable Channel for Your Clients

 Charitable Remainder Trust

 A charitable remainder trust has several features that are not present in a charitable gift annuity, including: (1) the ability to set annual payments at a fixed amount or a variable amount, (2) more flexibility when selecting a payment rate, (3) in certain cases, the ability to add more assets to the trust at a later time, and (4) in certain cases, the ability to start payments at a low level and increase them at a future time, such as at retirement.

-An existing life insurance policy can be gifted to the Jewish Housing Council Foundation through a simple assignment form.
+An existing life insurance policy can be gifted to the Aviva Jewish Housing Foundation through a simple assignment form.
 You receive an immediate income tax deduction in the approximate amount of the cash surrender value and you can deduct any premium paid by you after the gift is made.
 You can also gift a new policy to the Foundation and deduct future premium payments.
 It is possible to set up a new policy that is fully paid after only seven annual premium payments.
 Policy proceeds from an existing or new policy generally create a large gift that will benefit Aviva without being subject to probate or estate taxes.

 A gift of a house, condo, commercial property or land generally will provide an immediate income tax deduction equal to appraised fair market value and also avoid tax on any built-in capital gains.
 Deductions in excess of 30% of adjusted gross income can be carried over for up to 5 additional years.
 It is also possible to give a remainder interest in a residence and continue to live in or use the residence for the remaining lives of you and your spouse.
 You are entitled to a significant immediate income tax deduction equal to the remainder value of your residence.
 The older you are, the greater the amount of the deduction.